 After consulting with the administration of the Edward Said Conservatory in Ramallah, we have decided to make the collected donations directly available to provide personal support for two exceptional music teachers in Gaza, on whom we have already reported here.
 Both teach children in Gaza under the most difficult conditions, make music together, conduct choirs and music groups, and thus give their students so much.
 A great ray of hope and a very important sign for the people there!

 Fouad Khader is a musician in Gaza, music teacher and coordinator at the conservatory.
 It was very moving for us to see, showing on his Instagram page, how they are now able to hold their first lessons again, despite the massive destruction of the building.
-He shows how the choir is finally meeting again for rehearsals and how the students are coming together for rhythm lessons.
+He shows how the choir is finally meeting again for rehearsals, how the pupils are coming together for rhythm lessons.
+And all this despite the fact that almost everyone there is currently living in makeshift tents.
+Heavy rainfall and winter storms are making living conditions in the tents extremely difficult, especially at this time of year.

 More information about Fouad Khader can be found on his Instagram and GoFundMe page: